siconos/siconos/docs/sphinx/users_guide/osns_problems.rst

 Customize simulation behavior
 -----------------------------

-Each time :doxysiconos:`ComputeOneStepNS()` function, i.e. the numerics solver, is called, it returns an int, giving some information about the convergence of the solver:
+Each time :function:`ComputeOneStepNS()` function, i.e. the numerics solver, is called, it returns an int, giving some information about the convergence of the solver:

 * output = 0 => solver succeeded,
 * else, the meaning of output depends on the solver called (see :ref:`numerics_solvers`).